 To see all hospitals and clinics in Nova Scotia listed by the District Health Authority, visit the Nova Scotia Provincial Government website.

 911 is an emergency only contact number that can be dialed anywhere in Nova Scotia.
 Wherever the call is made, you will be connected to the nearest emergency service provider.
 If you call it for anything other than an emergency, you could be fined.

 Ambulance services are available throughout Nova Scotia, for both emergencies and patient transfers.
 Both types require a fee.

 Medications and prescriptions

-A doctor may choose to prescribe a medication to treat your condition.
-Prescriptions can only be given by a doctor.
+A doctor or nurse practitioner may choose to prescribe a medication to treat your condition.
 You can take a prescription to one of many pharmacies in drug stores, large grocery stores and some hospitals.
 A pharmacist will take the prescription and issue medications.
-It is important that you share any health problems and allergies with your doctor and pharmacist, and tell them what other medication you are currently taking.
+It is important that you share any health problems and allergies with your doctor or nurse practitioner and pharmacist, and tell them what other medication you are currently taking.